A-J-Bauer/Sharpi/README.md

 C# Library for 64 bit Raspberry Pi OS (aarch64)

-- Older Pi models are/will not be supported
+- Older Pi models not supported
-- Legacy raspbian or 32 bit versions are/will not be supported
+- Legacy raspbian or 32 bit versions not supported
-- Scripting languages are/will not be supported
 - Physical header pin numbers 1,2,..,40 are used

 # <a name="classtable">